We Will Remember Them

 Beır Bua

-In the background can be seen the old Divis flats.
+In the background of this board can be seen the old Divis flats.
 The flats were built to replace the tightly-packed streets of the lower Falls.
 After the first three blocks were completed in 1969, there was a plan to have a mixture of flats all the way up to Dunville Park (“Phase 2” in this 30-minute BBC video on the flats, which also includes the story of its eventual demise.

 Click image to enlarge